Skip to main content

 Collierville, Tennessee · FDIC Cert #29177

-Banktennessee is an FDIC-insured bank (Certificate #29177) with $585M in total assets and $500M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Banktennessee, an FDIC-insured bank (Certificate #29177) with $585M in total assets and $500M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Collierville, Tennessee, the bank maintains a Tier 1 capital ratio of 10.48% (Well-Capitalized) and a nonperforming loan ratio of 0.25%.
-BankHealthData assigns a composite Health Grade of C (63/100).
+BankHealthData assigns a composite Health Grade of C (63/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Banktennessee (FDIC cert 29177) is a community bank — $585M in total assets, $500M in deposits, serving the Collierville, Tennessee area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.